 Why are we renewing the swing bridge systems?

 The internal components of the three swing bridges haven’t been replaced in over 100 years and need frequent and costly maintenance.
 Starting autumn this year, Network Rail’s engineers will be upgrading the internal components which includes replacing for each bridge:

 - Installation of new power systems.

-Once we’ve renewed the operating equipment of the bridges, they’ll be able to operate more reliably throughout the year, giving river traffic consistent access to the ports and marinas.
-This will be beneficial to the local economy, especially throughout summer as tourists are welcomed.
+Once we’ve renewed the operating equipment of the bridges, they’ll be able to operate more reliably throughout the year.

 The three bridges are an important part of our railway heritage.
 We’re maintaining as much of the original structures as possible, while renewing integral parts to keep the railway running safely through the area.

 Network Rail is planning to close the railway between Reedham and Lowestoft and between Lowestoft and Beccles to allow engineers to complete the upgrade work to the swing mechanisms.
 The bridges will be closed on the following dates:

 - Saturday 24 and Sunday 25 September 2022